ranjeetha-virdi/yelp_analysis/README.md

 9. Summary of Sentiment Analysis:
-    A good Restaurant depends upon its:
+    The secret to running a good Restaurant depends upon its:
     (a) Quality of food & Coffee

     (b) Price

     (c) Location

     (d) Friendliness of Staff

     (e) Experience

-    (f) Cusine
+    (f) Cuisine